VedantThorat1702/VedantThorat1702/README.md

 - 🌱 I’m currently learning advanced data analytics and machine learning in my Postgraduate Program at Imarticus Learning.
 - 💞️ I’m looking to collaborate on projects involving data analysis, predictive modeling, and AI applications.
 - 📫 How to reach me: vedant2000thorat@gmail.com | https://www.linkedin.com/in/vedant-thorat/
-- ⚡ Fun fact: I have a dual background in Computer Science and Marketing, blending technical skills with business insights to drive innovation!

 <!---
 Vedant Thorat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.